-Note: Visit the following Web site either to verify software version levels or to identify possible interim updates to firmware and NVSRAM file versions described in Table 25 on page 43.
+Visit the following Web site either to verify software version levels or to identify possible interim updates to firmware and NVSRAM file versions described in Table 20 on page 45.

-Do not automatically update the DS4000 controller firmware and NVSRAM to the levels indicated in Table 25 on page 43 (or higher) before you upgrade the ESM firmware on the storage expansion enclosures to versions indicated in Table 26 on page 45.
-Consult the readme file that is included in the controller firmware code package for any prerequisite tasks or required ESM firmware upgrades or stepping
+Do not automatically update the DS4000 controller firmware and NVSRAM to the levels indicated in Table 20 on page 45 (or higher) before you upgrade the ESM firmware on the storage expansion enclosures to versions indicated in Table 21.
+Consult the readme file that is included in the controller firmware code package for any prerequisite tasks or required ESM firmware upgrades or stepping stone controller firmware upgrades that need to be performed first before upgrading the controller firmware to a particular version.

-Table 26 lists IBM DS4000 storage expansion enclosure models by name, machine type, model number, and current ESM firmware version.
+Table 21 lists IBM DS4000 storage expansion enclosure models by name, machine type, model number, and current ESM firmware version.

-Table 26.
+Table 21.
 Compatible expansion unit ESM firmware version by machine type and model number

-DS4000 Storage Expansion Unit product name/model Machine type Model number ESM firmware version IBM TotalStorage DS4000 EXP100 1710 10U 9563 is required for the new 250 GB drive CRU and the 400G SATA drive option/CRU.
-IBM TotalStorage DS4000 EXP500 3560 1RU 1RX 9166 IBM TotalStorage DS4000 EXP700 1740 1RU 1RX 9329 IBM TotalStorage DS4000 EXP710 1740 710 9631 IBM System Storage DS4000 EXP810 1812 81A, 81H 983x
+DS4000 Storage Expansion Unit product name/model Machine type Model number ESM firmware version IBM System Storage DS4000 EXP100 1710 10U 9563 or later is required for the new 250 GB drive CRU and the 400G SATA drive option/CRU.
+IBM System Storage DS4000 EXP500 3560 1RU 1RX 9166 IBM System Storage DS4000 EXP700 1740 1RU 1RX 9329 IBM System Storage DS4000 EXP710 1740 710 9631 IBM System Storage DS4000 EXP810 1812 81A, 81H 983x